-- Kittery's location at the mouth of the Piscataqua and along the Atlantic coast is its most defining natural feature. - The presence of bedrock underlying most of the town, combined with the many surface waters and associated floodplain areas, limits the extent of new development. - The town's small number of fresh water resources require public drinking water be supplied by wells or neighboring towns. - While 10% of Kittery's 30-mile coastline has been protected through efforts of several public and private entities, much of this area remains unprotected. - The scenic quality of Route 103 is partially protected by the town's Shoreline Overlay Zone regulation.
+- Kittery's location at the mouth of the Piscataqua and along the Atlantic coast is its most defining natural feature. - The presence of bedrock underlying most of the town, combined with the many surface waters and associated floodplain areas, limits the extent of new development. - Kittery Water District supplies 70% of the town's residential drinking water, which is sourced from surface waters in York. - While 10% of Kittery's 30-mile coastline has been protected through efforts of several public and private entities, much of this area remains unprotected. - The scenic quality of Route 103 is partially protected by the town's Shoreline Overlay Zone regulation.
 Additional work is needed to protect scenic views and viewsheds.